Cloth Dolls Antique to Vintage

 Etta Incorporated 1927-1930 NYC, USA, was an all women owned and founded by Miss Etta Kidd company that dressed handmade cloth art dolls; pressed faces with real eyelashes, bright blue painted eyes and long legs boudoir dolls, baby, toddlers to adult cloth dolls are unmarked came with an Etta label or tag.

-Antique Leather Postcards of Dolls 1903-1909 USA, leather postcards of dolls, sayings and more were a fad between 1903-1909 when they were banned by the United States Post Office as they could get stuck in their sorting machines, quirky, unique and collectable.
+Antique All-Leather Postcard Dolls 1903-1909 USA – leather postcard dolls with text sayings were a fad between 1903 to 1909 when they were banned by the United States Post Office as they could get stuck in their sorting machines, quirky, unique and collectable.
 Here’s an offsite link.
+Native American antique all leather dolls, 1890s+, all handmade and unique dolls depicting dressed male, female children and babies dolls dressed in authentic Regional leather attire adored with beads. etc.

 Arnold Print Works Incorporated 1876-1925+ North Adams, Mass.
 USA, colorful printed lithograph cloth dolls patterns to be cut, stuffed and sewn by the home sewer, ca. 1893 Our Soldier Boys cloth printed doll designed by Celia M. Smith, 1892 Palmer Cox Brownies.